How Your Workspace Shapes Your Thinking — and What to Do About It

 During the shift to remote work, I began noticing small changes on video calls.

 Weak signals matter.
-They tell us where systems are under strain — and where people are trying to heal them.
+They tell us where systems are under strain — and where people are already trying to heal them before anyone in leadership has noticed the problem.

-Biophilic design is often confused with sustainability.
-They overlap, but they are not the same thing.
+Biophilic design is often conflated with sustainability.
+They overlap but they are not the same thing.

 A personal moment in a field